 Prior to law school, Morgan worked in marketing and communications for a large Atlanta law firm.
 She earned her A.B.J., cum laude, from the University of Georgia, majoring in public relations.

 Morgan is a Gwinnett County native and product of the Gwinnett County Public Schools – Centerville, Annistown, and Shiloh Elementary, Shiloh Middle, and Brookwood High.
-She now lives in Decatur with her husband, William, and their dog, Abbey.
-Morgan is a member of the Georgia Association for Women Lawyers, serving on its Foundation Board since 2013 and as Foundation Board President for 2017-2018.
-She is also a member of the Delta Gamma Atlanta Alumnae Chapter, the Piedmont Park Conservancy, and the Rails-to-Trails Conservancy.
+She now lives in Decatur with her husband, William, and their dog, Mae.
+Morgan is a past president of the GAWL Foundation, the non-profit organization created by the Georgia Association for Women Lawyers with the mission of encouraging philanthropy by women lawyers in Georgia for the benefit of the greater community.
+She is also a member of the Delta Gamma Atlanta Alumnae Chapter and an adviser for the Delta Iota chapter at the University of Georgia.